kokakarova/messaging-service-home-assignment-oct2024/README.md

 /new
 ```

-- USE: create a new message
+- USE: create a new message.
 - REQUEST ELEMENTS: This endpoint requires a request body with three elements:

 ```